saibotsivad/json-api-websockets/README.md

 #### Index 2: Response Title

-A short, human-readable summary of the problem that **SHOULD NOT** change from occurrence to occurrence of the problem, except for purposes of localization.
+A short, human-readable summary of the response.

 #### Index 3: Response body

-The payload response for the request.
+The payload response for the request, as defined by the [request type](#request-type), such as a list of identifiers for subscribed paths.

 ---

 ## Server Update Structure

+The

 Resource updates sent from the server to the client look like this: